 The name Tunic derives from the Latin tunica, the basic garment worn by both men and women in Ancient Rome (originally based on earlier Greek garments).

-Tunics worn by the Celts were documented by the Greek historian Diodorus Siculus: “they wear brightly colored, and embroidered shirts, with trousers, called braccae and cloaks fastened at the shoulder with a brooch.”
+Tunics worn by the Celts were documented by the Greek historian Diodorus Siculus: “They wear brightly coloured, and embroidered shirts, with trousers, called braccae and cloaks fastened at the shoulder with a brooch.”

-The tunic continued to be the basic garment of the Byzantine Romans of both sexes throughout the medieval period, with upper classes people wore other garments atop, and their tunics came down to the ankles.
+The tunic continued to be the basic garment of the Byzantine Romans of both sexes throughout the medieval period, with upper classes of people wearing other garments atop, and their tunics came down to the ankles.

-- Surcoats: Surcoats were long loose robes put over the head, with sleeves that could be tossed to the back.
+Surcoats were long, loose robes put over the head, with sleeves that could be tossed to the back.
 Usually made of wool with a linen lining, surcoats were used from the 13th century till the early 14th century.

-- Tabards: An outer tunic cut like a poncho but with the sides closed by stitching or clasps.
-Heralds wore a version of the tabard with sleeves only covering the outer arms.
+The surcoat or tabard was an outer tunic cut like a cape but with the sides closed by stitching or clasps.

 Image Gallery: Tunics in Medieval Manuscripts & Art